Interested in Progressive Politics? Welcome to the Progressive Investor.org

 Today, the progressive political and economic message makes sense to a middle class that has not seen real wages rise since the 1970s.

 Staggering student loan and credit card debts with interest rates set by faceless credit card companies keep average Americans on a treadmill of work and debt repayment.
-Most young people will never be able to afford their own houses, nor will they have a living standard higher than their parents unless a fundamental power shift happens.
+Most young people will never be able to afford their own houses or have a living standard higher than their parents unless a fundamental power shift happens.

 This site discusses how progressive politics, ideas, and current problems helped create the national problem and suggests remedies to fix a broken system of unregulated capitalism.